with-ours/ours-privacy-react-native/Samples/README.md

-# Sample React Native Applications for Mixpanel Integration
+# Sample React Native Applications for OursPrivacy Integration

-This folder contains 3 sample applications demonstrating how you can use Mixpanel in your React Native app.
+This folder contains 3 sample applications demonstrating how you can use OursPrivacy in your React Native app.
-- SimpleMixpanel: Integrate Mixpanel with a minimalist approach
+- SimpleOursPrivacy: Integrate OursPrivacy with a minimalist approach
-- MixpanelDemo: A full Mixpanel API demo app
+- OursPrivacyDemo: A full OursPrivacy API demo app
-- ContextAPIMixpanel: Integrate Mixpanel with Context API
+- ContextAPIOursPrivacy: Integrate OursPrivacy with Context API

 # How to Run
 ## Prerequisites